Girafboy/RE-toy/README.md

-# re-toy paper name  todo
+# Reachability-state Encoding: A New Paradigm for Reachability Index

 Welcome to the RE-toy algorithm and our reachability testing platform!

-This repository includes the C++ implementation of the RE-toy algorithm, as described in our paper todo todo[insert paper title].
+This repository includes the C++ implementation of the RE-toy algorithm, as described in our paper Reachability-state Encoding: A New Paradigm for Reachability Index.
 Additionally, it provides a platform that facilitates the validation and testing of reachability algorithms.

 ## Code Structure